mattwaler/mattwaler.com/src/blog/multi-user-homebrew.md

 ---
-title: Using Homebrew with Multiple Users on MacOS Big Sur
+title: Using Homebrew successfully with multiple users on MacOS
 description:
   Homebrew was not designed for multi-user use on MacOS.
 Here's a few tips to get things working right.
 date: 2021-06-25